Essential Oil Properties

-Below is a list of common terminology used to describe essential oils or herbs.
+Below is a list of common essential oil properties and the terminology used to describe the therapeutic benefits of essential oils or herbs.
 It makes a handy glossary for you to reference.
+It can be helpful when reading or learning about the benefits of aromtherapy products.

 Analgesic: pain relieving.